Coopers Brewery: 1962: South Australian Brewery share swap

-1987 – 125th anniversary
+1987: 125th anniversary

 To celebrate the 125th anniversary, the board commissioned Adelaide historian Alison Painter, (wife of John Painter, an engineer employed by Coopers in 1968 to oversee the upgrading of the brewery plant and the reduction in plant maintenance costs), to write "Jolly Good Ale and Old : The history of the Coopers Brewery 1862–1987".

-1993–1995 Lion Nathan takeover of SA Brewing and Coopers' reclamation of family ownership
+1993–1995: Lion Nathan takeover of SA Brewing

 SA Brewing Holdings subsequently diversified into manufacturing and wine, and then refocused to form Southcorp, Southcorp Wines, and SA Brewing.
 SA Brewing was acquired by trans-Tasman Lion Nathan in 1993.
 After two years of negotiations, in 1995 family members purchased all of the "D" class shares (with their right to elect a director), and some of the "C" class shares, and Coopers Brewery Ltd purchased the remainder of the "C" class shares.

-Thus, SA Brewing had a seat on the Cooper's board of Directors from 1962 to 1995, but in 1995 the Cooper family once again became sole owners of the company.
+Thus, SA Brewing had a seat on the Cooper's board of directors from 1962 to 1995, but in 1995 the Cooper family once again became sole owners of the company.

+21st century

-2001 – Regency Park
+2001: Regency Park

 In 2001, the brewery relocated to much larger premises at Regency Park.

 Since 2003, the Regency Park brewery has used a gas turbine based cogeneration plant to supply steam and electric power requirements.
 Fired with natural gas with a thermal efficiency of 80%, the $6.2 million plant produces power with a 90% reduction in greenhouse gas emissions compared to a separate electricity generation and steam production plant.
 The plant is operated by AGL Energy and is rated at 4.4 MW.
 Generation above the brewery's electrical load of 1.2 MW is fed back into the grid.

-2005 – Lion Nathan takeover bid
+2005: Lion Nathan takeover bid

 In late 2005, Lion Nathan made an unsolicited takeover bid for Coopers, which was strongly opposed by the board and by the Cooper family.
 It was ultimately rejected at an Extraordinary General Meeting when the holders of 93.4% of the shares voted in favour of permanently removing the 3rd tier purchasing rights of Lion Nathan, effectively preventing any current or future takeover bid.

 Prince Alfred College held 70,000 shares (5%) in Coopers Brewery, which had been received in a bequest.
 At the time of the unsolicited takeover bid by Lion Nathan, these shares were valued at between $18 million and $22 million and considered to be a possible blocking stake.

-Liquidity of shares

-Due to various restrictions imposed by the company's constitution, the selling of Coopers' shares is a tedious and complicated exercise.
-The constitution restricts and defines who can buy shares.
-Shares may not be owned by competitors, there are "Tiers" of rights to buy shares, and the constitution also imposes other terms and conditions.
-A further complication is that although all shares have the same voting rights on the floor of a general meeting, the four classes of shares have different rights to nominate directors.

-The process of selling involves several steps: